hkainth7/landmark-remark-app/README.md

 # landmark-remark-app

  Landmark remark app allows you to select a point on the map and attach a remark to the selected coordinates.
 The remarks are saved in the Firebase Firestore dB and then retrieved and displayed as a list.
 Users are able to view remarks created by other users.

+ # Steps to run app

+ 1. Clone Repo
+ 2. In project directory run ```node npm install ``` to install project dependencies
+ 3. Run ```node npm start ``` to start the app

  Technologies used: